hasanmd1/data-analysis-projects/eCommerce Analysis & Prediction/README.md

 ## Overview
 This project aims to analyze + visualize Brazilian e-commerce data to gain insights into sales trends, customer behavior, and product performance.
 The dataset comprises 7 CSV files containing information about orders, customers, products, and reviews.

+This project does not cover data engineering pipeline design and db optimization.
+For that checkout our other project of financial currency analysis.

 ## Tools Used
 - Excel: Initial data exploration and basic cleaning.
 - SQL: Data cleaning, integration, storing, and preprocessing.